bergeramit/ShabgakEmbbededChallenge1/README.md

 THe code apply this information and solved the challenge:

 # Psuedo Code
-every record we calculate the time it took : (cycles_for_this_record) / 4
+- every record we calculate the time it took : (cycles_for_this_record) / 4
-and we substruct it from the time left, on a == 3 or a == 2 we configure the number of cycles for each record accordingly and when the time left is 0 we print the coordinates
+- we substruct it from the time left,
+- on a == 3 or a == 2 we configure the number of cycles for each record accordingly
+- when the time left is 0 we print the coordinates